Skip to main content

 Timeline for Internal Succession

 Of all the transition options, internal succession requires the longest runway.
-It takes time to identify and develop a successor, which is why we recommend a minimum of five years to see this option through.
+It takes time to identify and develop a successor — which is why we recommend a minimum of five years to see this option through.

 Years 1 – 2

-• Seek an objective practice valuation — then optimize your business structure to address areas of weakness.
+• Seek an objective practice valuation — then optimize your business structure to address any areas of weakness.

 Years 3 – 5+

-• Include work processes, both business branding and head advisor branding, and team building with an emphasis on client retention and recruitment of next-generation advisors and investors.
+• Include work processes, both business branding and head advisor branding, and team building with an emphasis on continuity and long-term relationships.

 • Finalize the transition.